 SSV is declared by the company based on its performance.

-If the insured dies due to suicide within 12 months of policy inception only 80% of the premium paid is refunded.
+If the insured commits suicide within 12 months of policy inception only 80% of the premium paid is refunded.

 A maturity claim is easy to make.
-The policyholder would have to fill and sign the claim discharge form and submit it to the insurer for availing the maturity benefit along with original policy document, NEFT Mandate Form and age proof if age was not admitted earlier.
+The policyholder would have to fill and sign the claim discharge form and submit it to the insurer for availing the maturity benefit along with the original policy document, NEFT Mandate Form, and age proof if age was not admitted earlier.

 In case of surrender, the policyholder should inform the company in writing to avail the surrender value.

-NEFT Mandate Form for direct settlement of claim into the nominee’s bank account
+- NEFT Mandate Form for the direct settlement of claim into the nominee’s bank account

-Police inquest report, newspaper cuttings reporting the accident, copy of driving license for road accidents, post-mortem report, etc. might be required in case of an accidental or unnatural death.
+- Police inquest report, newspaper cuttings reporting the accident, copy of driving license for road accidents, post-mortem report, etc. might be required in case of accidental or unnatural death.